Action for Media Education History

 - This UW project provided educational programming designed specifically for preschool teachers and child care providers as well as parents.

-1990-1991: Marilyn, Barbara Johnson and project colleagues traveled the state with Jean Gardner surveying over 1000 parents in Yakima, Tri-Cities, Mt.
-Vernon, Bellingham, Vancouver and Seattle.
+1990-1991: Marilyn Cohen, Barbara Johnson, and project colleagues traveled the state with Washington’s First Lady Jean Gardner, surveying over 1000 parents in Yakima, Tri-Cities, Mt.
+Vernon, Bellingham, Vancouver, and Seattle.

 - Surveys were completed during a meeting with the UW team and Mrs. Gardner.
 Additional surveys were also distributed following each of the meetings by community-based organizations.

-June 1991: The nonprofit Foundation for Family Television (Iater known as AME) was formed
+June 1991: The nonprofit Foundation for Family Television (Later known as AME) was formed

-- The UW team shared results with the 6 communities involved in the survey.
+- The UW team shared results with the six communities involved in the survey.